Alaska Airlines is one of my favorite airlines and is a great brand focused largely on the West Coast.

 - Concourse C, on the Mezzanine level next to Gate C-16

-- Concourse D, just beyond the Central Security Checkpoint
+- Concourse D, just beyond the Security Checkpoint 4

 - North Satellite on the Mezzanine level, above gates N13-18